CappingTeam-Community/Forum/README.md

 This will keep the database server running, and auto update whenever a new change is made.

 ### Windows Commands:

-`mysql -u root -p`
+Download MySQL, insure to use Legacy Authentication.

+Launch MySql command line.

 enter password 'password' to get access to your database

-`Source /../forum/sql_files/community.sql`

-enter the exact local source path where the `/../` is displayed
+enter the exact local source path where the `/../` is displayed `Source /../forum/sql_files/community.sql`

-`Source /../forum/sql_files/insertdata.sql`

-enter the exact local source path where the `/../` is displayed
+enter the exact local source path where the `/../` is displayed `Source /../forum/sql_files/insertdata.sql`

 `ALTER USER 'root'@'localhost' IDENTIFIED BY 'password';`